volkmonster/rct01-homework-day2/day1/README.md

 Here's the final step for today!

 Because the poster requires you to create the URL first, move those elements to their own component.
 This could be reusable later. **Don't forget to** pass the film as a prop to the new `FilmPoster` component.

+### Ready to submit your work?

+Awesome, and congratulations on the finish!
+Now first, make sure all your work is committed and pushed.
+Run the following commands in a terminal window in the project folder:

+- `git add .`
+- `git commit`
+- `git push`

+Next, go to `github.com` and make a pull request (a PR) to our original repo.
+How did you feel about the homework?
+Was it the right amount of challenge?
+Or was it too easy or too complicated?
+Let us know in the PR comments!